 Check out these replacement cane tips- make sure to order the correct size and type for your cane. (affiliate link)

 Ask your physician for a referral to a fall specialist to reduce falls.

 Occupational Therapists are masters at bathroom safety and equipment recommendations!
 If your patient or family member is having issues with repeated falls, or close calls, make sure to request an evaluation with an Occupational Therapist to assess your home and bathroom set up, make equipment recommendations, and instruct in training of safest techniques.

 A Physical Therapist can help you develop an appropriate and challenging exercise program to maximize your balance reactions and help minimize your risk of fall.
 Don’t be hesitant to ask your physician for a referral, or call a clinic near you to pursue help.

 As a physical therapist, and senior caregiver, I have found that it is important to ask a variety of questions, and to be holistic in my fall risk review.

 I use this handy “3 Condition” reminder to help me discover possible reasons behind a fall:

-Clinicians, check out this educational fall prevention packet available at Etsy:
+Clinicians, check out the blog for this fall prevention packet !